 The University of Strathclyde is co-leading a new national centre for maritime innovation and technology.

-The Strathclyde-based MaRI-UK centre has been established by a consortium of British companies, academia and government.
+The Strathclyde-based MarRI-UK centre has been established by a consortium of British companies, academia and government.
 It will provide a collaborative innovation vehicle for jointly tackling innovation and technology challenges for the UK’s £40bn maritime sector.

 Professor Alex Duffy, Head of Strathclyde’s Department of Design, Manufacturing and Engineering Management, is leading the consortium with Patrick Carnie, Strategy Director Energy & Marine Technology with engineering firm Babcock.